olivomarco/enterprise-vibe-coding/README.md

 Resulting code is in the [WanderlustJournal.5](./WanderlustJournal.5/) folder.

 **NOTE:** here I encountered some errors at runtime, and I basically copied and pasted the exceptions in GitHub Copilot to have it fix them for me.

+## PRD (Product Requirements Document) and copilot-instructions.md

+The repo also provides a [PRD](./prd.md) that outlines the high-level requirements for the Wanderlust Journal app.
+Additionally, there is a [copilot-instructions.md](./github/copilot-instructions.md) file that contains instructions for using GitHub Copilot in Agentic mode to guide it towards completion.

+Specifying the usage of the PRD is highly suggested, and you can use an approach like the following:

+> start implementing into #folder:WanderlustJournal.1 the PRD in #file:prd.md.
+At each step, mark the corresponding tick into the file, to keep track of the progress status.